Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Results and discussion

 To further characterize the CDW of \ce{ScV6Sn6}, we investigate the temperature dependence of phonon dispersions using anharmonic calculations within the stochastic self-consistent harmonic approximation\,\cite{SSCHA1,SSCHA2,SSCHA3}.
-Figure\,\ref{fig:sscha_results}(a) displays the anharmonic phonon dispersion of pristine \ce{ScV6Sn6} at temperatures of 0\,K, 50\,K, 100\,K and 200\,K. The majority of phonon branches show a negligible temperature dependence, with the key exception of a pronounced softening of the lowest energy phonon branch at $\q{2}$ (H point) and $\q{3}$ (K$^{\prime}$ point) upon cooling.
-The squared frequency $\omega^2$ of the soft modes should exhibit a linear behaviour with respect to temperature near the vanishing point\,\cite{cochran_crystal_1960}, and we use a linear fit to extract the transition temperatures $T^{\ast}$ associated with each phonon softening [Fig.\,\ref{fig:sscha_results}(b)].
+Figure\,\ref{fig:sscha_results}a displays the anharmonic phonon dispersion of pristine \ce{ScV6Sn6} at temperatures of 0\,K, 50\,K, 100\,K and 200\,K. The majority of phonon branches show a negligible temperature dependence, with the key exception of a pronounced softening of the lowest energy phonon branch at $\q{2}$ (\textit{H} point) and $\q{3}$ (\textit{K}$^{\prime}$ point) upon cooling.
+The squared frequency $\omega^2$ of the soft modes should exhibit a linear behaviour with respect to temperature near the vanishing point\,\cite{cochran_crystal_1960}, and we use a linear fit to extract the transition temperatures $T^{\ast}$ associated with each phonon softening (Fig.\,\ref{fig:sscha_results}b).
 At high temperature ($200$\,K), the pristine \ce{ScV6Sn6} phase is dynamically stable and the phonon frequencies at both $\mathbf{q}$ vectors are real.
 Interestingly, the frequency at $\q{2}$ becomes imaginary at a higher temperature of 140\,K compared to the temperature of 84\,K at which the frequency at $\q{3}$ becomes imaginary.

 This implies that, starting from the high temperature pristine phase, the first distortion to develop with decreasing temperature is that associated with $\q{2}$, rationalizing the short-range $\q{2}$ order above the $\q{3}$ CDW transition temperature observed in XRD\,\cite{pokharel_frustrated_2023} and IXS\,\cite{korshunov_softening_2023}.

 Our work clearly identifies anharmonic phonon-phonon interaction as the driving mechanism underlying the observed temperature-induced CDW transition in \ce{ScV6Sn6}.
-In this context, our anharmonic phonon results exhibit remarkable quantitative agreement with experimental data [Fig.\,\ref{fig:sscha_results}(b)].
-This should be contrasted with the significant overestimation of temperature scales (with critical temperatures of 2,000\,K and 5,500\,K) obtained by adjusting electronic temperature only via changing smearing values in harmonic phonon calculations (see SM\,\cite{Supple}).
+In this context, our anharmonic phonon results exhibit remarkable quantitative agreement with experimental data (Fig.\,\ref{fig:sscha_results}b).
+This should be contrasted with the significant overestimation of temperature scales (with critical temperatures of 2,000\,K and 5,500\,K) obtained by adjusting electronic temperature only via changing smearing values in harmonic phonon calculations (See Supplementary Note 3).